National Firefighter Selection Tests

 Protective equipment fitting

 When everyone is ready you will be taken into part of the training centre to be fitted with appropriate fire service PPE.
-You will wear this for the duration of the tests and return it at the end of the day.
+You will wear this for the duration of the tests and return it at the end of the session.

 Things you might see at Headquarters/Training Centre